 Low Pay in Key industries

 In 2018, 213,057 residents in South County were employed.
 Of these almost 40% worked in one of the three largest industries in the region.
 Those industries are 1) health care & social services, 2) retail and 3) accommodation and food services.
 While government officials designated both health care/social services and many retail jobs as essential during the COVID crisis, the majority of jobs in these industries pay low wages which do not cover the costs of supporting a family.
 But even among these essential industries pay disparities exist.
 Specifically, half of all South County residents employed in health care and social services were paid less than $36,522 per year.
 Whereas, half of all South County retail workers were paid less than $25,615.
 While higher, even the median income for healthcare and social services workers is low, making it difficult to cover the cost of living.
 Evidence suggests that over the first few months of the COVID crisis job loss in the accommodation and food service was extremely high.
-The fact that pre-COVID median income in this industry was very low, it is likely that the COVID crisis has probably had a disproportionately negative impact in South County.
+The job loss combined with the very low pre-COVID income in this industry means that the crisis has likely had a very high and immediate negative impact on economic security in South County.
 In addition, the significant percentage of South County residents working essential industries with significant public interaction places the south region in more health danger as well.

 Except where otherwise noted, data are from the US Census Bureau’s 2018 1-year American Community Survey (ACS).
 Data on the Public Use Micro-statistical Area (PUMA) 5-year estimates will not be available until October 2020.